-Program in the languages and frameworks for one or more mobile operating systems.
+Program in the languages and frameworks for one or more operating systems.

 All of these challenges present different obstacles.
 You can solve each in isolation with a wide variety of libraries and frameworks.
-Deciding the right solution for each problem with the right tradeoffs is a challenge mobile developers know all too well.
+Selecting the best solution for each problem with the right tradeoffs is a challenge mobile and edge developers know all too well.

-The combination of multiple environments creates even more challenges.
-For instance, you can use a Java library on your Android client to serialize objects, but that library likely wouldn't work on iOS.
-And this doesn't even take into account consistency across backend services.
+The combination of multiple environments creates more challenges.
+For instance, you can use a Java library on your Android client to serialize objects, but that library won't work on iOS.
+And this doesn't take into account consistency across backend services.

-Local storage: Realm Database runs right on client devices.
+Device storage: The SDKs run right on client devices.
 Access objects using the native query language for each platform.
 Storing, accessing, and updating your data is simple and lightweight.

-Network reliability: Realm Database is offline-first.
-You always read from and write to the local database, not over the network.
-When Device Sync is enabled, Realm Database synchronizes data with App Services over the network in a background thread.
+Network reliability: The SDKs are offline-first.
+You always read from and write to the persistence layer on the device, not over the network.
+When Device Sync is enabled, the SDK synchronizes data with App Services over the network in a background thread.
 The sync protocol resolves conflicts consistently on each client and in the linked Atlas cluster.

-Reactive UI: Live objects always reflect the latest data stored in Realm Database.
+Reactive UI: Live objects always reflect the latest data stored in the database.
 You can subscribe to changes, letting you keep your UI consistently up to date.

 Client applications generate a lot of data.
 Whether it's uploaded reviews and ratings, posts and comments on a blog, or inventory in a kitchen, you need to store that data somewhere.